cyrildever/neural-networks-and-deep-learning-in-golang/README.md

         comma-separated list of number of neurons per layer (the first one being the size of the input layer) -load true
-        set to true if you want to load an existing network -op string
+        set to true if you want to load an existing network -n string
+        the network implementation to use: 1 | 2 | 3 (default "1")
+  -op string
         operation to proceed: predict | test | train -path string